 During our first period of research and development, we’ve sought new visions of the future unencumbered by what we ‘know’ and habitual patterns of creation.
 But this is a next to impossible task… We would have to hit erase… cleanse our minds…. collectively wash our brains…

 What we need is a rite of passage!
 A shake up for these turbulent times!
 And, so in response we offer Bright Raven! a mystical-cult clown ritual that questions the trust placed in the stories we tell and our role in realising them.

-Audience interaction is central to this piece and we have until this date, established its overall structure, written key scenes and mapped out the audience’s journey.
+Audience interaction is central to this piece and Stephen Sobal (devising director) and HOAX’s Flavia Bertram (devising performer) have to this date, established its overall structure, written the scenes and mapped out the audience’s journey.
 We are now beginning to tease out each scene/game at a performative level.
-This will involve collaboration with and support from other awesome creatives, including (in alphabetical order): Anna Helena McLean (collaborator on “Incantation”), Lawrence Kendrick (digital music and sound) and Sarah Fraser (text).
+This will involve collaboration with and support from other exciting creatives, including (in alphabetical order): Anna Helena McLean (collaborator on “Incantation”), Lawrence Kendrick (digital music and sound) and Sarah Fraser (text).